Probing the accretion geometry of black hole X-ray binaries: A multi-mission spectro-polarimetric and timing study: Discussion

 X-ray polarization measurements with {\it IXPE} reveal significant polarized emission across several spectral states of the sources in $2-8$ keV energy range, except for LMC X$-$1 (see \S4.3 and \citealt[]{Podgorny-etal2023}), Swift J$151857.0-57214$ (see \S4.3 and \citealt[]{Ling-etal2024}) and MAXI J$1744-294$ (see \S4.3).
 We find that Cyg X$-$1 exhibits PD within $3-4.8\%$ in LHS, which decreases to $1.4-2.5\%$ in HSS.
 A similar noticeable reduction in the PD from $4.7\%$ (HIMS) to $0.4\%$ (HSS) is also observed for the exceptionally bright transient Swift J1727.8$-$1613.
 The most recent {\it IXPE} observation of this source confirms the recovery of PD $\sim 3.2\%$ in the faint LHS.
 We mention that these results are in agreement with the previously reported polarimetric findings of Cyg X$-$1 \citep{Krawczynski-etal2022b, Jana-etal2024, Steiner-etal2024} and Swift J1727.8$-$1613 \citep{Veledina-etal2023, Ingram-etal2024, Svoboda-etal2024b, Podgorny-etal2024}.

 Intriguingly, an exceptionally high PD of $\sim 8.3\%$ is observed in the HSS of 4U 1630$-47$, which drops to $\sim 6.8\%$ during the SPL state exhibiting strong ($> 4\sigma$) energy dependency (see Table \ref{tab:en-pol} and Fig. \ref{fig:pol1}; also \citealt[]{Kushwaha-etal2023a, Rodriguez-etal2023, Rawat-etal2023a, Rawat-etal2023b, Ratheesh-etal2024}).
 In contrast, low PD values are observed in several sources: LMC X$-3$ ($\sim 2.4-3\%$), 4U 1957$+115$ ($\sim 1.9\%$) and GX $339-4$ ($\sim 1.2\%$), being consistent with the previous measurements \citep{Majumder-etal2024a, Svoboda-etal2024a, Garg-etal2024, Marra-etal2024, Mastroserio-etal2024}.
 In the present work, we report polarization detections analyzing the most recent {\it IXPE} observations of Cyg X$-$3 (PD $\sim 21.4\%$, SIMS), LMC X$-$3 (PD $\sim 2.4\%$, HSS) and IGR J17091$-$3624 (PD $\sim 9\%$, LHS), apart from the earlier measurements of these sources.
 In addition, for the first time to the best of our knowledge, we report the null-detection of X-ray polarization in LMC X$-3$ (E3) and a newly discovered BH-XRB candidate MAXI J$1744-294$.
+We note that, subsequent to our report, null-detection of polarization for MAXI J$1744-294$ is also confirmed by \cite{Marra-etal2025}.